accordproject/concerto-docs/docs/codegen/zzz-create-new.md

 ## Primitive Type Mapping

 You will also have to map Concerto's primitive types to your target language type system.
+The Concerto primitive types are:

+- DateTime
+- Boolean
+- String
+- Double
+- Long
+- Integer

 For example, for Go, the mapping from Concerto primitives to Go types is as follows: